Kruthiksp/Java8/README.md

 	where:
 	key -> first character of the string. value -> comma-separated string containing all words that start with that character.
+85. Create a custom collector that takes a stream of Product objects and collects them into a Map<String, Map<String, Object>>, where:
+	Outer Map key -> Category of the product
+	Inner Map should contain:
+		"totalPrice" -> sum of prices of products in that category "averagePrice" -> average price in that category "productNames" -> comma-separated string of product names in that category (in insertion order)
 </pre>

 <!-- <h2>Bonus Problem Statements</h2>